ehendrix23/aioharmony/README.rst

     - Log entries from responsehandler class will now include ip address of HUB for easier identification 0.2.1 Fixed:
     - Fixed issue in sending commands to HUB wbe using XMPP protocol.
+0.2.2 Fixed:
+    - Added closing code from aiohttp for web sockets in debug logging if closing code provided.
+    - Fixed further potential issue where on some OS's sockets would not be closed by now force closing them (merge from 0.1.13)
+    - Fixed listen parameter as it would just exit instead of continuously wait.
+0.2.3 Changed:
+    - Updated requirement for slixmpp to 1.5.2 as that version works with Home Assistant

 TODO
 ----